Credit Score for Apartments: Complete Guide to Rental Checks

 3. Offer a Larger Bond

-Where your state law allows, offer a bigger bond.
-This shows you're serious and lowers the landlord's risk.
+Where state law allows, offer a bigger bond.
+This shows you're serious.
+It lowers the risk for the landlord.

 Check your local tenancy rules first.